Grow A Thriving Lemon Balm Patch With These Companion Plants

 Image of lemon balm companion plants

-• Image 1: Lemon balm and tomatoes.
+- Image 1: Lemon balm and tomatoes.
 This is a classic companion plant combination.
 Lemon balm helps to repel pests from tomatoes, and tomatoes provide support for the spreading lemon balm.
-Image of Lemon balm and tomatoes companion plants

-• Image 2: Lemon balm and dill.
+- Image 2: Lemon balm and dill.
 Dill and lemon balm are both members of the Apiaceae family, so they benefit from each other's presence.
 Dill attracts pollinators, which help to pollinate lemon balm flowers.
-Image of Lemon balm and dill companion plants

-• Image 3: Lemon balm and basil.
+- Image 3: Lemon balm and basil.
 Basil and lemon balm are both aromatic herbs, so they complement each other well.
 Basil helps to repel pests from lemon balm, and lemon balm helps to deter whiteflies from basil.
-Image of Lemon balm and basil companion plants

-• Image 4: Lemon balm and lettuce.
+- Image 4: Lemon balm and lettuce.
 Lettuce and lemon balm are both cool-season crops, so they can be planted together in the same garden bed.
 Lemon balm helps to repel pests from lettuce, and lettuce provides shade for the lemon balm in hot weather.
-Image of Lemon balm and lettuce companion plants

-• Image 5: Lemon balm and marigolds.
+- Image 5: Lemon balm and marigolds.
 Marigolds and lemon balm are both beneficial to the garden.
 Marigolds help to repel pests, and lemon balm helps to attract pollinators.
-Image of Lemon balm and marigolds companion plants

 Post a Comment for "Grow A Thriving Lemon Balm Patch With These Companion Plants"